cariad-tech/fep3_sdk/doc/input/participant/participant_overview_backup.rst

 Adding Jobs
 -----------

-Jobs are small runnable units to implement a functionalit that needs to be part of a distributed scheduler.
+Jobs are small runnable units to implement a functionality that needs to be part of a distributed scheduler.
 At the moment jobs configurations are only possible for cyclic time triggered events.
-In future there might be a possiblity to add data triggered jobs as well.
+In future there might be a possibility to add data triggered jobs as well.

 Use the :cpp:func:`fep3::core::arya::addToComponents` to add a job to the :ref:`label_job_registry`.
 Use the :cpp:func:`fep3::core::arya::removeFromComponents` to remove the job from the :ref:`label_job_registry`.